 Parents are very welcome to help in school, though not in their child's class.
 (Experience has shown that this can be very unsettling for children, particularly younger ones.)
-Please contact Mrs Reeves if you have some time to spare on a regular basis.
+Please contact Mrs Reeves or Miss Manning if you have some time to spare on a regular basis.
 This is subject to DBS clearance.